calebdickinson/DickinsonComprehensiveClimateClassification/README.md

 Aridity zones are measured using evapotraspiration.

-To see the exact method we used to determine aridity zones, please visit https://www.dickinsonclimate.com/classification.html
+To see the method we use to determine aridity zones, please visit https://www.dickinsonclimate.com/classification.html

-The differences in ratios between mediterranean and monsoon may seem strange until you consider that evaporation rates are higher in the warmer months, therefore, the reason for a difference between these ratios (and their corresponding vegetation zones) is intuitive if you really think about it.

 Aridity does not appear to be relevant to the classification of climates that fall within subarctic, arctic, superarctic, cold summer, very cold summer, freezing summer, or frigid summer zones.